r-Techsupport/rTS_Wiki/docs/installations/install-linux.md

 * Find an alternative application
 * Run a VM with the needed OS
 * Dual-boot
-* Use a compatibilty layer program such as Wine
+* Use a compatibility layer program such as Wine